Primary aldosteronism is a condition caused by an excess of the adrenal hormone aldosterone independent of the renin-angiotensin-aldosterone axis.

 Diagnosis of primary aldosteronism requires a multi-tier testing approach.

-Those with a raised ARR require confirmatory testing.
-A number of tests are available:
+Where indicated a number of tests are available:

 Management of primary aldosteronism involves both surgical and medical modalities.